rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 also had to switch from using `join` to using `join3`.
 It would be annoying to have to call a different function every time we changed the number of futures we wanted to join.
 Happily, we have a macro form of `join` to which we can pass an arbitrary number of arguments.
-It also handles awaiting the futures itself.
+It also владелец awaiting the futures itself.
 Thus, we could rewrite the code from Listing 17-13 to use `join!` instead of `join3`, as in Listing 17-14.